 Phase 3: examination the extent of contamination from offshore exploration and appraisal activities and impacts on the biota, and attempt to determine any large-scale trends over wider geographical areas.

 This final phase was completed in April 2001.

 Today, techniques have evolved and the focus is more on wide-scale baseline environmental monitoring at a pre-operational stage.
 This involves screening the development area for any potential ecologically important habitats and species using side-scan and/or multi beam sonar and swathe bathymetry techniques.

-Download the UK Benthos Database - updated January 2014: UK Benthos version 5 JAN 2014 zip
+Download the UK Benthos Database - updated August 2014: UK Benthos Database Update August 2014 zip